vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/_index.md

 ### Self Hosted WCF Services

 WCF has the ability to be self hosted or in other words hosted outside IIS.
-Self hosting outside PCF is typically done programatically from a .NET Windows Service, although sometimes from console applications.
-Self hosting is not compatibile with Cloud Foundry when using an http(s) transport because the container doesn't have permissions to register a listener with Windows' HTTP.sys subsystem.
+Self hosting outside PCF is typically done programmatically from a .NET Windows Service, although sometimes from console applications.
+Self hosting is not compatible with Cloud Foundry when using a http(s) transport because the container doesn't have permissions to register a listener with Windows' HTTP.sys subsystem.
 Self hosted WCF apps must use the TCP transport within PCF, http will not work.

 While migrating a self hosted WCF service to Cloud Foundry is more work than one that is already hosted in IIS, it's not a significant amount of work.
 [Here's a sample WCF service](https://github.com/sneal/WCFServiceSample) with a separate project for hosting it in IIS or HWC in Cloud Foundry.